fmoliveira/delightful-fediverse-apps/blockchain-social-apps.md

 * [DLive](https://dlive.tv/) - livestreaming on the Steem blockchain

 * [DTube](https://d.tube/) - video hosting on the Steem blockchain

+* [Lbry](https://lbry.io/) - uncensorable storage and retrieval system for digital media, using its own blockchain.

 * [Musicoin](https://musicoin.org/) - music streaming on its own blockchain.